HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.25/HW_ch02.25.a,b.md

 ##### This homework is written by 張祐慈 (312707005)
 # 02.25
 ## a.
 ### Construct a histogram of FOODAWAY and its summary statistics.
-What are the mean and medianvalues?
+What are the mean and median values?
 What are the 25th and 75th percentiles?
 ## Ans.
 ```
 library("POE5Rdata")